smudgebun/ChecksumUtil/README.md

 >
 > still in testing, if you see smth say smth
 >
-> uses Godot for UI handling
+> made with love and Godot
 >
 > ik its large, working on it
 >